 - Complete revision of accounting data and Fama-French factors.
-The factors are based on the companies in the OSEBX index, the number of stocks used by Oslo Stock Exchange to calculated the index, and the methodology.
+The factors are based on the companies in the OSEBX index, the free float adjusted number of stocks used by Oslo Stock Exchange and the exact methodology that the stock exhange uses for OSEBX.
 OSEBX should therefore be used as the index when using the factors.

 - The interface has been updated.
 Make sure to always use the latest interface.

 - Mutual Funds have been added